Michael J. Moynihan: Books and articles

 Moynihan's first publication was an art fanzine called The Final Incision, which he published under the name Coup de Grâce in 1984.
-It featured contributions from various artists associated with the underground Industrial music scene, including "MB" (Maurizio Bianchi) and Trevor Brown.
+It featured contributions from various artists associated with the underground industrial music scene, including "MB" (Maurizio Bianchi) and Trevor Brown.
 Coup de Grâce also issued various art posters and newsletters between 1985 and 1989.
 As a graphic artist, Moynihan designed posters for live performances by Coup de Grâce, Sleep Chamber, and Hunting Lodge in the mid-1980s.

-Between 1990 and 1995, Moynihan contributed articles, photography, and editorial work to various magazines and journals including the "extreme culture" magazineThe Fifth Path, an underground music and culture magazine edited by Robert Ward; the Colorado Music Magazine, a Denver-based music monthly; and the internationally distributed newsstand music and art interview magazine Seconds, edited by Steven Blush and George Petros.
+Between 1990 and 1995, Moynihan contributed articles, photography, and editorial work to various magazines and journals including the "extreme culture" magazine The Fifth Path (of which he became associate editor), an underground music and culture magazine edited by Robert Ward; the Colorado Music Magazine, a Denver-based music monthly; and the internationally distributed newsstand music and art interview magazine Seconds, edited by Steven Blush and George Petros.
 During this time, Moynihan also published journalistic work in High Society.